myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-20T01:17:39.408Z
+>
+> It's surprising in a good way that the Belarusian community has a presence in Bluesky!

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-19T06:53:10.478Z
 >
 > Female Chameleon Erupts with Color Before Death